Information for business

 We have a number of well-established primary authority agreements in place with a variety of businesses in our area.
 The scheme has been operating successfully for a number of years and is available to relevant businesses based within or outside the area.
 The scheme is nationally recognised and aims to provide consistency and assurance on a legal basis in relation to a wide range of regulatory affairs.
 Although this is a chargeable service we can provide you with an initial assessment meeting at no cost to see if the scheme may be right for you.
 Further information in relation to primary authority can be found on Gov.UK.

 Often new food and drink businesses or those developing new product ranges contact us for regulatory compliance advice.
 This helps them to get things right from the start for example with their food or animal feed labelling.
 It can also include advertising on leaflets, websites or social media.
-Starting from as little as £69.50 you can book a 1 hour virtual compliance check with one of our experts.
+Starting from as little as £69.50 you can book a one hour virtual compliance check with one of our experts.
 This work can be carried out via telephone/email and we can look at your labels and electronic marketing and provide initial feedback to you.
 Further work if required would be at the same rate per hour.
 Please get in touch via the email address above to find out if we can help you in this way.

 Business Companion provides information for businesses and individuals that need to know about trading standards and consumer protection legislation.